Credits you can claim against Capital Acquisitions Tax (CAT)

 Double Taxation Relief (UK)

-The treaty between Ireland and the UK covers CAT in Ireland and Inheritance Tax in the UK.
-Ireland charges CAT based on the residence of the deceased person or the person who receives the gift (the beneficiary).
-The UK charges tax on the domicile of the deceased person.
+The treaty between Ireland and the United Kingdom (UK) covers CAT in Ireland and Inheritance Tax in the UK.
+Ireland charges CAT based on the residence of the deceased person (the disponer) or the person who receives the benefit (the beneficiary).
+The UK charges tax based on the domicile of the deceased person.
 Domicile is the place which that person regarded as home.

-The person who inherits an estate, after all other costs are paid, is generally the person who receives the tax credit.
-This person, who is called the residuary legatee, must pay tax in Ireland to qualify for the relief.
+The person who inherits the remainder of the estate after all debts and legacies have been paid is called the residuary legatee.
+It is generally this person who receives the relief.
+This person must pay tax in Ireland in order to qualify for the relief.

 The main points of the treaty are as follows:

-- Ireland will give credit for tax on the UK property at whichever is the lower of the UK and Irish tax effective rates.
+- Ireland will give credit for tax paid on UK property based on the lower of the UK or the Irish tax effective rates.

-- The credit given cannot be greater than the Irish tax.
+- The credit given cannot be greater than the Irish tax paid.

-- If you received UK property, you can receive a credit if you paid UK tax on that property.
-If CAT on the same property is paid by the residuary legatee, then he or she will receive this credit.
+- If you inherit UK property, you can claim a credit against your CAT liability provided you paid UK tax on that property.

 How do you claim Double Taxation Relief (UK)?